Beamanator/Just-To-Learn/react/README.md

         - Gives React an idea of how the DOM will look later once it gets edited
         - Defines what JSX will get rendered for this component
     - Render Child Components
-        - Executing process above for all child components
+        - Executing process above for all child components (& maybe siblings)
     - `componentDidMount()`
         - Tells us if this component was successfully mounted
         - Here we can cause side-effects (reach out to web for data)